 Company name and purpose

-This is your name (usually presented as logo) and clear message about what you do.
-Tagline is extremely useful because it conveys a short, clear statement that is easy to understand.
+This is your company name (usually presented as the logo) and clear message about what you do.
+The tagline is extremely useful because it conveys a short, clear statement that is easy to understand.

 Clear explanation of services or products

 Ideally, your main services or products should be displayed on the home page not buried under Services or Products page.
 This way visitors know what you do as soon as they land on Homepage.
 In many cases, a clear call-to-action can be placed directly on the home page.
 In case of Fresh Books (above) "Try It Free for 30 Days" button is an appropriate call-to-action.

 People may come to your site via any of the internal pages.
 They will likely go to the Homepage to get an idea of what else you have to offer and to gain an overall understanding of your company.
 That's why it is a good idea to use banners, icons or other navigation to highlight important offerings and additional information.

 Once a visitor learns about your company offerings, he will naturally ask himself: Why should I trust them with my business?
 You can use several tactics to persuade your visitors:

 - Display latest blog posts or news that show your expertise in the subject matter

 - Showcase logos of clients that trusted you with their business

 - Show testimonials that speak of the benefits of your products and services